Site news

 A converted ballistic missile orbited a commercial payload, using an operational ICBM base as its launch site for the first time.

-The Dnepr rocket, based on the R-36M UTTKh missile, lifted off from Dombarovskiy base in southern Russia on July 12, 2006, at 18:53 Moscow Time.
+The Dnepr rocket, based on the R-36M UTTKh missile, lifted off from Dombarovsky base in southern Russia on July 12, 2006, at 18:53 Moscow Time.
 It carried the Genesis Pathfinder-1 experimental payload for the US-based Bigelow Aerospace.

 The launch vehicle successfully released its cargo into nearly circular orbit with the altitude of about 500 kilometers and the inclination of 64.51 degrees toward the Equator.
 At 19:08 Moscow Time the control over the spacecraft was transferred to Bigelow, Roskosmos said.
 According to Bigelow Aerospace, the satellite aims to test inflatable structures, which the company claims could be used for the assembly of orbital hotels.

-In the meantime, back on Earth, Dombarovskiy provided Moscow-based Kosmotras, which markets Dnepr to commercial customers, with an alternative launch site on the Russian soil to the Baikonur Cosmodrome located several hundreds kilometers to the south in the former Soviet republic of Kazakhstan.
+In the meantime, back on Earth, Dombarovsky provided Moscow-based Kosmotras, which markets Dnepr to commercial customers, with an alternative launch site on the Russian soil to the Baikonur Cosmodrome located several hundreds kilometers to the south in the former Soviet republic of Kazakhstan.

 The launch was previously scheduled for April, June 13 and June 16, 2006.